Course overview

 Year 1

-During your first year, you'll study four core modules.
+During the first year, the apprentice will study four core modules.

 Year 2